nunojusto/log-spammer/README.md

 ## how to build this image

-If you don't want to download from my docker hub https://hub.docker.com/repository/docker/cryptotuga/log-spammer , you can use these command:
+If you don't want to download from my docker hub https://hub.docker.com/repository/docker/cryptotuga/log-spammer , you can use these commands:

 - Clone this repo